-Enhance your VoIP service further by configuring ports to carry IP voice traffic from IP phones on a specific VLAN.
+Enhance VoIP service by configuring ports to carry IP voice traffic from IP phones on a specific VLAN.
 Voice VLAN provides QoS to VoIP, ensuring that the quality of voice does not deteriorate if the IP traffic is received unevenly.